QuadriviaOrg/FunctionalLibrary/README.md

 # FunctionalLibrary

+Release 2.0 of the NuGet package changes the location, and improves the design of the Sort and Random functionality (previously undocumented)- see below.

 Library containing implementation of a functional list and supporting functions, that mimic behaviour of lists and related functions in Haskell.
 Also, pseudo random number generation, adhering to the 'no side-effects' rules of functional prorgamming.

 Install package and add: